Mastering Studio & Mastering Engineer

 I like to work with 48kHz/24bit WAV files, but 44.1kHz/16bit and 96kHz/32bit is also accepted if the project has been recorded/mixed in that sample rate.
 What is most important is I work with the same sample rate files as the project has been created with.
 Please inform me of these details when sending the files.

-When rendering/printing final mixes and stem files for mastering, please keep peaks on the main mix/tracks between -10 dB to -4 dB, but no higher than -3 dB.
-If your mix is pushing these limits, please lower the master output level on the console or DAW.
+When rendering/exporting/printing final mixes and stem files for Mastering, please ensure peaks on the main mix/tracks are no higher than -1 dB.
 If the meters are peaking over 0 dB, please lower the individual mix elements to remove the overload.
-By sticking to these guides, this will ensure I have the headroom needed for professional mastering.
 If any processing has been done on the overall mix (for example Compression and EQ), please inform me of what has been used.
-If a version of the final mixes can be rendered/printed without this processing, please include these as extra options for mastering.
+If a version of the final mixes can be rendered/printed without this processing, please include these as extra options for Mastering.

 Please include any reference tracks you may have of other artist’s material to demonstrate what kind of sound you are aiming for in regards to the final production.